Gab0/e-vchess/README.md

 -> Engine may castle without having rights (rarely happens).
 Need fix.
 -> Better evolutionary approach on the machines, probably using DEAP module.
--> Better memory management by chess_arena.py.
-It should regulate itself to use only available resources from the machine, letting the user do what he wants on the foreground.
 -> Engine can't show score for full evaluated moveline, showing only it's first move.